oliveiraleo/LoRa-RSSI-Grabber/README.md

 A: It provides an easy and standardized way to obtain RSSI measurements on both sides (ED & GW) of a LoRa communication.

 ### Q2: The gateway is reporting RSSI correctly but the device measurements are frozen/locked.
-What is happenning?
+What may be happening?

 A: As you are getting measurements from both sides of the connection (ED & GW), you should send data (uplink) and receive something back on the device (downlink) in order to get signal emissions on both directions so to be able to get updated RSSI measurements on the device side too.
 It's possible to try to enable receiving ACKs if your LoRa device supports it.